chauff/cse1500-web-transcripts/_practicals/vsc-usage.md

 <sup>Options available after creating a new repository on GitHub.</sup>

-A menu will appear on the left which has an entry *Manage access*: click it.
-A click on *Invite a collaborator* will lead to a popup where you can search for your team member's GitHub account.
+A menu will appear on the left which has an entry `Manage access`: click it.
+A click on `Invite a collaborator` will lead to a popup where you can search for your team member's GitHub account.
 Add the account as collaborator.

 ### Local vs. remote repository

-The repository created on GitHub is the **remote repository** - all team members contribute code to this remote repository.
+The repository created on GitHub is the **remote repository**&mdash;all team members contribute code to this remote repository.
 Every team member also has a **local repository**, the repository residing on a team member's physical machine.
 When a team member makes code changes, these are first recorded in the **local repository** and then in a second step recorded in the **remote repository**.

 ### GitHub and VSC